Presburger arithmetic: Overview

 (5) is an axiom schema of induction, representing infinitely many axioms.
 These cannot be replaced by any finite number of axioms, that is, Presburger arithmetic is not finitely axiomatizable in first-order logic.

 Presburger arithmetic can be viewed as a first-order theory with equality containing precisely all consequences of the above axioms.
-Alternatively, it can be defined as the set of those sentences that are true in the intended interpretation: the structure of non-negative integers with constants 0, 1, and the addition of non-negative integers.
+Alternatively, it can be defined as the set of those sentences that are true in the intended interpretation: the structure of non-negative integers with constants $0$, $1$, and the addition of non-negative integers.

 Presburger arithmetic is designed to be complete and decidable.
 Therefore, it cannot formalize concepts such as divisibility or primality, or, more generally, any number concept leading to multiplication of variables.
-However, it can formulate individual instances of divisibility; for example, it proves "for all x, there exists y : (y + y = x) ∨ (y + y + 1 = x)".
-This states that every number is either even or odd.
+However, it can formulate individual instances of divisibility; for example, it proves $\forall x\, \exists y\; ((y + y = x) \lor (y + y + 1 = x)).$ This states that every number is either even or odd.